cplab/sapicore/README.md

 	pip install https://github.com/cplab/sapicore/archive/refs/heads/main.zip

-To run tests, change directory to the one containing `pytest.ini` (currently `sapicore`) and call:
+To run tests, change directory to the one containing `pytest.ini` (`sapicore`) and call:

     pytest -v -s

 To run tests with a coverage report, run `sapicore/tests/scripts/run_tests.py`.
-The HTML will be generated in a separate directory on the same level (open `index.html`).
+The coverage report will be generated in a separate directory on the same level (open `index.html`).

 ***